leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Fun, can do things contrasting with routine work
   - Senior at work, junior in OSS
+  - Every day brings new discoveries (both good and bad)
 - Meet various people in the world
   - Even unreachable people in the clouds
   - (When do these people sleep or rest? 🤔)